What’s in a name?

 Sweet, juicy shrimp make an idyllic partner for heat.
 But while my husband will be the first in line for seafood pasta, he’ll likely opt out of anything aggressively spicy.

-So, when I whip up this tomatoey concoction for us enjoy to at home, I hold back a bit on the spicy red pepper.
+So, when I whip up my favorite seafood dishes for him, like my lemon garlic shrimp or this tomatoey concoction for us enjoy to at home, I hold back a bit on the spicy red pepper.
 I can always add more to my own plate, and I refuse to pick the “extra” flakes out of his.

 Marriage.
 Compromise.
 Crushed red pepper bliss.